 Paint Your Cabinets

 Painting cabinets with color are in.
 Like really in.
-Deep jewel tones like emerald and blues make the kitchen feel beautiful and modern.
+Deep jewel tones like emeralds and blue make the kitchen feel beautiful and modern.
 Adding bright yellow can instantly brighten a dark kitchen.
 And, if you have drab builder’s grade oak cabinets, a good coat of paint can give your kitchen an instant upgrade.

 Install New Bathroom Sink Cabinets

-Have you seen people who repurpose interesting pieces of furniture and put them in bathrooms for the sink base?
-This is an affordable DIY project that can help you stand out in a busy real estate market.
+Have you seen people repurposing exciting pieces of furniture and putting them in bathrooms for the sink base?
+This affordable DIY project can help you stand out in a busy real estate market.
 People who are good at thrifting can often find unique furniture that they turn into these base cabinets.
 You’ll make your bathroom feel custom and beautiful just by making this switch.

 Upgrade Appliances

-If you can afford it, finding newer appliances that all match, is a good way to increase the value of your home.
-Taking your white or black standard fridge and replacing it with a model that has side-by-side doors and stainless-steel finishes can add a lot of value to your home.
-And if your appliances still work, you can easily sell these to make extra money to go towards the new ones.
+If you can afford it, finding newer appliances that all match is an excellent way to increase the value of your home.
+Taking your white or black standard fridge and replacing it with a model with side-by-side doors and stainless-steel finishes can add great value to your home.
+And if your appliances still work, you can quickly sell these to make extra money for the new ones.

-All of these DIY upgrades can easily bring you more money and a quicker sale in a busy market.
+These DIY upgrades can quickly bring you more money and a quicker sale in a busy market.
 Buyers will appreciate the updates that they won’t need to do later.

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.